-Yeah, just like the public over the last three years has listened to the chief medical officer, say, it's safe, it's effective.
-Mail Online, not very useful when you get to try and discuss medical issues or scientific issues in magazines.
+Yeah, just like the public over the last three years has listened to cheat to the chief medical officer, say, it's safe.
+It's effective.
+Okay, so yeah, MailOnline, not very useful when you get to try and discuss medical issues or scientific issues in magazines.
+Okay.
 Now, saying that arthroscopy doesn't work is as stupid a statement as saying a telescope doesn't work when you're trying to look for a bacteria or saying a microscope doesn't work when you're trying to look for the moon.
-Arthroscopy is not an operation, arthroscopy means arthro, joint, scopy, look.
-If you want to be pedantic about it, arthroscopy is a surgical approach, it means the way to look into a joint with a camera through little holes.
+Alright, arthroscopy is not an operation, arthroscopy means arthro, joint, scopy, look, if you want to be pedantic about it, arthroscopy is a surgical approach, it means the way to look into a joint with a camera through little holes.
 It's not actually a procedure, it doesn't tell you why you're doing it, why you doing the operation, what you find when you get in there, what you do when you get in there, it's just a broad reaching term.
-So again, another analogy it's like saying cars don't work, because they're rubbish for ploughing fields, they get stuck.
-Well, that's because you know, cars are not designed for ploughing fields you need a tractor.
-Cars are designed for driving to the shops.
-So arthro, joint, scopy, look.
-And saying that looking inside a knee with keyhole surgery doesn't work is utterly stupid.
+So again, another analogy is like saying cars don't work.
+Because they're rubbish for ploughing fields, they get stuck, well, that's because you know, cars are not designed for playing field you need a tractor cars are designed for driving to the shops.
+So arthro, joint, scopy look, and saying that looking inside a knee with keyhole surgery doesn't work is utterly stupid.
 It shows you have no idea what you're talking about.
 The genuine summary, if you want to look at the research, and the research about conservative management and meniscal tears is incredibly important and very useful.
 The genuine summary is that in two thirds of cases of degenerate meniscal tears, very important, degenerate meniscal tears, this is in older people, the symptoms with time will settle down on their own, and the patient's knee will feel good enough to leave alone and they therefore won't need surgery.
 In 1/3, the symptoms will persist.
 And if those symptoms feel bad enough to justify the pain and the hassle, the risk of surgery, they end up needing a partial mastectomy.
-So you've got to know your patients, you've got to analyse your patients, you got to treat them like they're an individual, not treat them like they are an average.
+So you've got to know your patients, you've got to analyse your patients, you've got to not treat your patient, you got to treat them like they're an individual, not treat them like they are an average.
 And also, you've got to understand that the big, big difference between a spontaneous or minimally traumatic degenerative meniscal tear versus a traumatic meniscal tear in a younger person with what was otherwise previously before the trauma, a normal meniscus.